iurii-m/trustfaces-template-verification-1/README.md

 }

 @INPROCEEDINGS{9211041,
-author={Medvedev, Iurii and Gon?alves, Nuno and Cruz, Leandro}, booktitle={2020 International Conference of the Biometrics Special Interest Group (BIOSIG)}, title={Biometric System for Mobile Validation of ID And Travel Documents}, year={2020},
+author={Medvedev, Iurii and Gonçalves, Nuno and Cruz, Leandro}, booktitle={2020 International Conference of the Biometrics Special Interest Group (BIOSIG)}, title={Biometric System for Mobile Validation of ID And Travel Documents}, year={2020},